How to Craft Personal Vows

 Two stories that nearlyweds often focus on (and for good reason) are the meet and the moment.

 When we say the meet, we mean both the instant you first encountered one another — did it happen by chance?
-Was it orchestrated by friends or co-workers? — and your first impression — was there a sense of kismet that indicated for you that this person might become significant?
+Was it orchestrated by friends or co-workers?
+Don't overlook dating apps - something about them made you swipe right, what was it?
+Another piece of this is your first impression — was there a sense of kismet that indicated for you that this person might become significant?
 The meet, and its attendant impressions, can extend for some weeks.
 Think back to those early days: what were the indicators that your spouse-to-be would remain in your life for good?

 And when we say the moment, we mean the moment you “knew” or “decided” on your partner.
 For some, this is surprisingly early: a groom who, three dates in, calls his sister to tell her he’s met his person.
 For others, it comes after many months or years, a personal realization that you’re ready for this: a life built in total partnership with another, a life of parity and compromise.